wyattjsmith1/weather.nvim/README.md

   return data.condition_icon .. " " .. math.floor(data.temp.f) .. "°F"
 end
 ```
-Optionally, you can use one of the following built-in formatters (avaliable from `require'weather.lualine'`
+Optionally, you can use one of the following built-in formatters (avaliable from `require'weather.lualine'`).
+Both of these take a single, optional argument with `pending` and `error` keys which display a string for the respective cases.

 | Name | Example |
 | ---- | ------- |